JustinBear99/data-analysis-practice/README.md

     "host": "opendata.c2kvf8hxkoaf.us-east-1.rds.amazonaws.com"
 }
 ```
-If you want to access the database, please contact me thanks!
+If you want to access the database, please contact me.
+Thanks!